openmeteo/pthelma/doc/spatial.rst

    :func:`create_ogr_layer_from_timeseries()`; *mask* and
    *stations_layer* must be in the same co-ordinate reference system.
    *date* is a :class:`~datetime.datetime` object specifying the date and time for which we are to perform integration.
-The output goes to *output_filename*; if it already exists, the function returns immediately without doing anything.
-The attribute TIMESTAMP is written in the file, with *date* as its value, formatted by :func:`datetime.strftime()` with the format *date_fmt*; if the file already exists, the function returns immediately without doing anything. *funct* and *kwargs* are passed to :func:`integrate()`.
+The filename of the resulting file has the form :samp:`{output_filename_prefix}-{d}.tif`, where *d* is the *date* formatted by :func:`datetime.strftime()` with the format *date_fmt*; however, if *date_fmt* contains spaces or colons, they are converted to hyphens.
+If the file already exists, the function returns immediately without doing anything. *funct* and *kwargs* are passed to :func:`integrate()`.

-   If some of the time series in *filenames* don't have *date*, they are not taken into account in the integration.
+   If some of the time series referenced in *stations_layer* don't have *date*, they are not taken into account in the integration.
 If no time series has *date*, the function does nothing.

 .. class:: BitiaApp